ProxyKit/ProxyKit/README.md

 ## 4. X-Forwarded Headers

+### 4.1.
+Client Sent X-Forwarded-Headers

+:information: To mitigate against spoofing attacks and misconfiguration ProxyKit does not copy `X-Forward-*` headers from the incoming request to the upstream request by default.
+To copy these headers requries opting in.
+See 4.3.
+Copying X-Forwarded-Headers below.

+### 4.2.
+Adding X-Forwarded-Headers

 Many applications will need to know what their "outside" host / url is in order to generate correct values.
 This is achieved using `X-Forwarded-*` and `Forwarded` headers.
 ProxyKit supports applying `X-Forward-*` headers out of the